jonathan1440/Get-Weather-Data/README.md

 **This next part corresponds with this post: http://www.desert-home.com/2014/12/acurite-weather-station-raspberry-pi.html** Next we need to get the ability to connect to the AcuRite console through code:
 1. Go to this link and download it on your RPi: https://sourceforge.net/projects/libusb/files/latest/download?source=files
 2. Go in terminal to the directory where you put the download.
-Type `tar xvf filename` (replace filename with the name of the download)
+Type `tar xvf filename` (replace filename with the filename of the download)
 3. Before you can install the library you need to make sure your RPi is completely up to date.
    - Type `sudo apt-get update`
    - Type `sudo apt-get upgrade`
    - Type `y`
    - This will take a while.
 IIRC, it took me about an hour, but it will vary based on your CPU and download speed.
 4. You also need to get another library first.
 Type `sudo apt-get install libudev-dev`
 5. Now go to the directory where the original download is.
 Read the `INSTALL` file to get the instructions.
-They could easily change between when I write this and you read it, but, when I did them, they were:
+They could easily change between when I write this and you read it, but, when I did it, they were:
    1. `sudo ./configure`
    2. `sudo make`
    3. `sudo make install`
-   - If it's different for you, make sure you put `sudo` before the commands.
+   - If it's different for you, make sure you're logged in as root or put `sudo` before the commands.
 Otherwise it won't work.
 6. Now download `usbexample1.c` from this repository and put it somewhere on your RPi.
 It doesn't matter, but I put mine in a folder on my desktop.
 Where ever you put it, remember it, because all the other files in this repository need to go to the same place.
 7. This particular file needs to be compiled to `/usr/local/lib`.
 To compile it, type `cc  usbexample1.c -L/usr/local/lib -lusb-1.0`.
 8. Compiling it should leave you with an `a.out` file.
 You need this; leave it there.